Wolverine971/9takes/src/blog/people/celebrities/Kim-Kardashian.md

 ---
-title: 'Kim Kardashian Enneagram Type 3'
+title: 'Kim Kardashian Unveiled: A Detailed Examination of Her Enneagram Type 3 Characteristics'
-description: 'Why Kim Kardashian appears to be a type 3'
+description: 'Explore our analysis of why Kim Kardashian appears to be a Type 3 in the Enneagram personality system'
 author: 'DJ Wayne'
 date: '2023-06-20'
 loc: 'https://9takes.com/blog/famous-enneagram-types/Kim-Kardashian'